Unpacking the ‘G’ in ESG: What is the Secret to Good Governance?

 Erik Saito will be giving the opening keynote at Amplify EMEA 2022—find out more and register for free here.

-How can organizations best address the ‘G’ in ESG?
+How can organisations best address the ‘G’ in ESG?

-Organizations looking to drive value in their ESG reporting, however, should be putting governance front and center.
-Not only does it have a strong, direct link with corporate value, but it also pertains to the very foundations of the organization, influencing every other area, including environmental and social factors.
+Organisations looking to drive value in their ESG reporting, however, should be putting governance front and centre.
+Not only does it have a strong, direct link with corporate value, but it also pertains to the very foundations of the organisation, impacting every other area, including environmental and social factors.